denniepatton/Triton/README.md

 ### Cohort-Level Analyses

 **Important Note**: When performing comparisons across samples or patients within a cohort, it is strongly recommended to apply **site-level z-scoring** to normalize for technical variation and batch effects.
 This standardization ensures that biological differences, rather than sequencing depth or sample-specific biases, drive downstream analyses and model predictions.

-## Uses
-Triton may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
-Features reported directly from
-Triton can be used in traditional machine learning approaches, or specific profiles can be plotted with accompanying scripts for qualitative analysis.
-Output signal profiles may also be used in signal-based analyses or in deep learning frameworks (e.g., CNNs).

-Triton features have been used to distinguish heterogeneous cancer lineages using [Keraon](https://github.com/denniepatton/Keraon), and output profiles and features of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes' expression directly from cfDNA (see [Publications](#publications)).

 ## Publications
 [Nucleosome Patterns in Circulating Tumor DNA Reveal Transcriptional Regulation of Advanced Prostate Cancer Phenotypes](https://doi.org/10.1158/2159-8290.CD-22-0692)